 Created complex interactive prototypes to test out the possible solutions and communicated and specified designed interactions to the development team.

-Led group brainstorming sessions to identify possible product development opportunities.
+Led the group brainstorming sessions to identify possible product development opportunities.

 Performed user data analysis and research to support the user-centered iterative product design and development.

-Pitched ideas/product improvements to stakeholders.
+Pitched ideas and product improvements to stakeholders.
 Worked closely with co-founders to define and design their feature proposals.

-Worked closely with the engineering team on technical analysis to further understand constraints and ensure that the end-solutions are as efficient as possible, maintainable and future-proof while keeping the user experience up to high standards and solving the end-user's problem.
+Worked closely with the engineering team on technical analysis to further understand constraints and ensure that the end-solutions are as efficient as possible, maintainable and future-proof while keeping the user experience up to high standards and solving any end-user problem.

-Ensured flawless delivery of the design spec, documentation and assets to development and participated in the ongoing development-support and testing.
+Ensured flawless delivery of the design spec, documentation, and assets to the development team and participated in the ongoing development support and testing.

 Designed UI/UX for the Wait app (2015) which helps users decide which restaurant, bar, or coffee shop to go to by informing them of wait estimates in the area.
-Utilized market research and interviews of potential users.
-Identified the most essential features and simplified the user interface; this allowed users to achieve their goals in an amazingly short amount of time and delight them along the way.
+Utilized market research and potential user interviews.
+Identified essential features and simplified the user interface; this allowed users to achieve their goals in an amazingly short amount of time and delighted them along the way.
 The biggest challenge was to deal with the constraints of the MVP and deliver the best user experience possible to verify the market fit and allow users to seamlessly view wait times for venues around them, seamlessly add waiting times, and to share the wait times with other users.

 Brainstormed and problem-solved, along with the Postr founder, this app where it was insanely easy and delightful for the users to create and share posters by allowing them to select from plenty of presets or to create their own from scratch.
 Defined and designed the main product—Postr iOS app—from scratch; including delightful animations, typography presets, and the design of the poster templates.